ashwch/ashwch.github.io/content/articles/managing-context-metadata-django-pghistory-solving-persistence-problem.md

 We want a solution where we want the keys added by the middleware to persist, but we do not want the keys added inside the views to persist, and every time we exit from a context the keys should be removed from the metadata.

 For this the solution was to override the default implementation of [`pghistory.context`](https://github.com/AmbitionEng/django-pghistory/blob/e991e610ddfc393aa7e3f39945627485e0d7bc60/pghistory/runtime.py#L115).
 Let's say the custom implementation is called `custom_pg_context`, then we want the output of the program we had earlier on to be:

+The key change we made was introducing a new parameter called `persist`.
+When set to `True` (the default), metadata keys will persist across nested contexts and remain available to other contexts.
+When set to `False`, metadata keys added in the current context will automatically be removed upon exiting the context, ensuring they don't leak into subsequent operations.

 Here only want the `user` and `url` to persist (later on `timon` as well)